Net Promoter Score vs CSAT – Who Wins the Battle?

 Both have their pros and cons and measure different aspects of customer experience, so which one should your company use?

-This blog will tell you when to use which metric and who wins the battle between NPS and CSAT!
+I’ll go over each metric and we’ll determine who wins the battle between NPS and CSAT!

 Net Promoter Score (NPS) is a customer loyalty metric that was created by Fred Reichheld, a Bain & Company partner and the author of The Ultimate Question: Driving Good Profits and True Growth.